jina-ai/finetuner/docs/notebooks/using_mclip.md

 ## Task

-We'll be finetuning multilingual CLIP on the `toloka-fashion` dataset, which contains information about fashion products, with all descriptions being in German.
+We'll be fine-tuning multilingual CLIP on the `toloka-fashion` dataset, which contains images and descriptions of fashion products in German.

 Each product in the dataset contains several attributes, we will be making use of the image and category attributes to create a [`Document`](https://docarray.jina.ai/fundamentals/document/#document) containing two [chunks](https://docarray.jina.ai/fundamentals/document/nested/#nested-structure), one containing the image and another containing the category of the product.

 ## Data
 We will use the `toloka-fashion` dataset, which we have already pre-processed and made available on the Jina AI Cloud.
-You can access it by like so:
+You can access it using `DocArray.pull`:

 ```python
 import finetuner